HIPERMAST/RepositoryAnalytics/README.md

   - `Purpose`: Each script is responsible for displaying a specific type of GitHub data in the Unity environment.
   - `Animation`: Includes sliding animations for smooth transitions between pages.
   - `Pagination`: Implements pagination for efficient data handling.

+# Canvas Scripts

+The following scripts manage the UI flow and interactions for displaying GitHub data within the Unity environment:

+- `CanvasController.cs`, `CanvasLoadController.cs`, `CanvasCreateController.cs`
+  - `Purpose`: These scripts handle the display and management of GitHub-related data, such as organizations and repositories, within the Unity UI.
+  - `Centralized Canvas Management`: CanvasLoadController.cs handles showing or hiding the appropriate canvas based on the presence of valid repository data in stats.json.
 ---

 ## Prefabs and Materials 🎨